CERT training includes…

 - Basic fire suppression strategies, resources, and safety measures

-- Techniques for opening airways, controlling bleeding, and treating shock
+- First aid including opening airways, controlling bleeding, and treating shock

 - Perform head-to-toe assessments of injured persons

-- Select and set up make-shift treatment areas
+- Select and set up make-shift medical treatment areas

 - First aid for wounds, burns, broken bones and other injuries